Fire & Blood (novel)

 Fire & Blood is a fantasy book by American writer George R. R. Martin, with illustrations by Doug Wheatley.
-It tells the history of House Targaryen, the dynasty that ruled the Seven Kingdoms of Westeros in the backstory of his series A Song of Ice and Fire.
+It tells the history of House Targaryen, the dynasty that ruled the Seven Kingdoms of Westeros for nearly three centuries in the backstory of his A Song of Ice and Fire series.
 Although originally planned for publication after the completion of the series, Martin revealed his intent to publish the history in two volumes as the material had grown too large.
 The first volume was released on November 20, 2018.
 He plans to write the second volume, titled Blood & Fire, after completing The Winds of Winter, the sixth book of the A Song of Ice and Fire series.

-The second half of this first volume (an expanded version of The Princess and the Queen) has been adapted into the HBO series House of the Dragon, a prequel to Game of Thrones.
+The second half of the first volume (an expanded version of The Rogue Prince and The Princess and the Queen) has been adapted into the HBO series House of the Dragon, a prequel to Game of Thrones.
+Additionally, the first chapters are set to be adapted into a feature film titled Game of Thrones: Aegon's Conquest, expected to be released in 2027 or later.

 Publication history

 In 2014, more than 200,000 words were removed from the manuscript of Martin's companion book The World of Ice & Fire and were incorporated into Fire & Blood.

-In February 2017, Elio M. García Jr., Martin's co-author for The World of Ice & Fire, reported that he had spoken with Martin at WorldCon 75, held in 2017 in Helsinki, about the first volume of Fire & Blood.
-According to García, in addition to the never-published material developed for The World of Ice & Fire, Martin also created entirely new material for the book, having "worked on just fleshing out a bit" the long reign of King Jaehaerys I Targaryen, which was previously only mentioned in "Heirs of the Dragon", an unpublished text that Martin abridged to form the novelette "The Rogue Prince".

-On July 22, 2017, Martin revealed on his blog that the material for Fire & Blood had grown so large that the decision had been made to publish the histories of the Targaryen kings in two volumes.
-The first volume, simply called Fire & Blood, covers the history of Westeros from Aegon's Conquest up to and through the regency of the boy king, Aegon III Targaryen.
-While the first volume of Fire & Blood has been published, the second volume was largely unwritten as of July 2017.
+In February 2018, Elio M. García Jr., Martin's co-author for The World of Ice & Fire, reported that he had spoken with Martin at the 75th World Science Fiction Convention—held in August 2017 in Helsinki—about the first volume of Fire & Blood.
+According to García, in addition to the never-published material developed for The World of Ice & Fire, Martin also wrote entirely new material for the book, having "worked on just fleshing out a bit" the long reign of King Jaehaerys I Targaryen, which was previously only mentioned in "Heirs of the Dragon", an unpublished text that Martin abridged to form the novelette "The Rogue Prince".
+On July 22, 2017, Martin stated on his blog that the material for Fire & Blood had grown so large that the decision had been made to publish the histories of the Targaryen kings in two volumes.
+The first volume, titled Fire & Blood, covers the history of Westeros from Aegon's Conquest up to and through the regency of the boy king Aegon III Targaryen.
+The book was released on November 20, 2018.

-In April 2018, when announcing the publication date, Martin revealed the manuscript to be 989 pages long.
-An excerpt was revealed in October 2018.